derek-yunhao-li/derek-yunhao-li.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student in Assyriology at Department of Near Eastern Languages & Civilizations, Yale University.

-I am interested in the economic history of ancient Near East.
+My research focuses on the economic, social, and environmental history of the ancient Near East, with a special focus on Mesopotamia and Anatolia.

-I graduated from Peking University in July 2024 with double bachelor's degrees in Economics and History.
+I graduated from Peking University in July 2024 with dual bachelor's degrees in Economics and History.

 My CV can be downloaded [here](https://derek-yunhao-li.github.io/CV_Derek%20Yunhao%20Li.pdf).